rasmusthorsson/mfpg/resources/dsl_files/DSL_guide.md

 With this new action added we now have two actions, when we have multiple actions each action is evaluated individually for each PNR and the results are added together to form the final __distance__ between the two PNRs under consideration.
-We now get a different result for the Transition options:
+We now get a different result for the transition options:

 Transition option 1: